GalenChang/GalenChang.github.io/essays/From-struggling-to-underline-in-Word-to-coding-in-Javascript.md

 ---
 layout: essay
 type: essay
-title: "From struggling to underline in Word to coding in Javascript"
+title: "From Struggling to Underline in Word to Coding in Javascript"
 # All dates must be YYYY-MM-DD format!
 date: 2022-08-31
 published: true